TRANSFORMING BASE SUBSTANCES INTO GOLD

 For pH control, various acids and alkalies are used such as Hydrochloric acid and soda ash.
 If sulfuric acid is used, you are adding Sulphate ions keep an eye out for Calcium Sulphate scale.

-Suspended solids can be filtered out using sand filtration as mentioned, pre-coat filters which use diatomaceous eath, microfiltration or ultrafiltration.
+Suspended solids can be filtered out using sand filtration as mentioned, pre-coat filters which use diatomaceous earth, microfiltration or ultrafiltration.
 Ofcourse a pump of suitable size has to be selected so that the water turn over rate is sufficient depending on the use (adult versus children’s versus baby pools).
 Note that sand filters need backwashing and use more water.

 A strong chorine smell could be indicative of overdosing of chlorine or of formation of chloramines which are formed from the reaction of ammonia with chlorine.
 To remedy this situation chlorination beyond the break point of chlorine is needed which means additional chlorine is added to break down the chloramines.